 “If waterproofing is desired…”

-Who builds a shower and doesn’t desire waterproofing?
+Who builds a shower and doesn’t desireto waterproof?
 Furthermore, the problem is that most people that purchase the backer board from a big box retailer don’t have access to a TCNA Handbook.
 It sure seems like better instructions are necessary if more waterproof showers are to be achieved.

 Now here’s where things get really dicey: if there’s a horizontal surface in a wet area it’s absolutely critical that it gets waterproofing put on it.
 Because if it doesn’t then failure isn’t just a possibility but rather nearly guaranteed.
 However, where is that in the cement board instructions?